tiago5829/UECM3033_assign2/report.md

 ![tree.jpg](tree.jpg)

+How many non zero element in $\Sigma$?

+There are 800 non zero elements in red matrix, 800 non zero elements in green matrix, and 800 non zero elements inblue matrix.

+Put here your lower and better resolution pictures.
+Explain how you generate these pictures from `task2.py`.

 high resolution
 ![uppertree.png](uppertree.png)

 low resolution
 ![lowertree.png](lowertree.png)

-How many non zero element in $\Sigma$?

-Put here your lower and better resolution pictures.
-Explain how you generate these pictures from `task2.py`.

 What is a sparse matrix?